 According to Scott, this was supposed to be a low-profile homage.

-Nonetheless, NASA rained on his parade and, under pressure, Van Hoeydonck backtracked from the sale.
+Nonetheless, NASA rained on his parade.
+Under pressure, Van Hoeydonck backtracked from the sale.